 - They can easily access information that is harder to get in a physical store.

 - Online shopping empowers them to build an order at their own pace, from a few minutes to several days.

 If you need more reasons to open your eCommerce business,

 eCommerce website best UX practices

 To get your sales off the ground, you need to ensure great customer experience.
 This begins with your website’s UX.
 Here are some best practices.

-Your products page are the first step towards your customers’ conversion.
-They must be attractive and contain every information your visitors need.
+Your products pages are the first step towards your customers’ conversion.
+They must be attractive and contain all information your visitors need.
 Your product copy must anticipate your customers’ interrogations.
-Photography is often the central focus of your product pages: make sure they are high quality so your visitors can zoom in.
+Photography is often the central focus of your product pages: make sure photos are high quality so your visitors can zoom in.
 This will prove difficult if you are running a C2C website.
 If this is the case, communicate best practices to your vendors and consider providing them with photography tools and software.

 Navigation is another essential aspect of your on-site customer experience.
 It can either speed up your visitors’ search, or hinder it.
 Choose descriptive labels in your navigation (instead of generic terms such as “solutions” or “products”).
 This will help both your visitors and your search page rankings.
 If your store offers a large variety of products, mega dropdown menus à la Amazon have proven more efficient than classic dropdown navigation.
 One last thing: don’t forget to test your menu on a few mobile devices.

 The search bar and the result pages are central to the onsite customer experience.
 Ask yourself along what criteria your customers are selecting products and add corresponding filters.
 Be mindful of the position of these filters on your page: placing them at the top or on the left hand-side can have an impact.
 As of the presentation of filters, most retailers present them in